Art Appreciation, Stoke Bishop

 Where it is: At St Mary's Church Rooms, Mariners Drive, Stoke Bishop.
 New members are welcome, we meet in a large hall and there is room for all who wish to attend.
 Access without steps and a hearing loop are available on request.

 The programme offers opportunities to discover the work of artists you may never have heard of before and to come to like things you might previously have thought uninteresting.
 Do join us, bringing your membership card to register at your first meeting - there's no need to telephone.
-The Convenor, Brenda Hugill, may be contacted by using the message facility, see the symbol above right.
+The Convenor, Brenda Hugill, may be contacted by using the pigeon "send a message" link.

 We need volunteers who have not done it before to give future talks, the majority of which need to be by our own members.
 It does take effort to research a topic and to prepare a talk, but those who take on the challenge invariably find it a most rewarding activity, a good way to exercise the brain and to learn a great deal yourself.
 The choice of subject is yours.
 There's no need to have any special knowledge in advance, merely a willingness to look for information from books, perhaps an exhibition catalogue, and from the internet.
 A PowerPoint slide show, to which you would provide a commentary, could be made for you from your choice of images.
 If you would like to discuss things further, please click on the pigeon symbol to send a message which will be forwarded to the Leader, David Norris.

 Just turn up.
 Disabled/easy access.
 Nearby parking.
 The hall is 5 minutes walk from the nearest bus stop, Church Avenue, which is served by route no. 4.